About Us - The Board

 Lorraine has worked in hairdressing for 50 years, 30 of them as a trichologist.
 Lorraine qualified as a Trichologist in 1992, has her own clinic and works as a hair designer, and she is also a member of the Society of Cosmetic Scientists and holds a licence for mixing preparations and treatments.

-What Lorraine brings to Institute…
+What Lorraine Brings to the IOT

 Lorraine is passionate about education and holds qualifications in both teaching and assessing.
 Lorraine has been involved in medical research projects, as well as conducting clinical trials to prove efficacy of treatment for product development.
 Lorraine operates from the Hairconsortium in Melksham.